c-lonas/astro-timeless-devlog/src/pages/posts/009-character-movement-II.md

 ```

-Speaking of that `bool`, in the header file wewe declare that variable plus a variable for `Sprint_MaxWalkSpeed` and `Walk_MaxWalkSpeed`.
+Speaking of that `bool`, in the header file we declare that variable plus a variable for `Sprint_MaxWalkSpeed` and `Walk_MaxWalkSpeed`.
 The latter two we want to be able to adjust from the `details` panel in Unreal so we can tweak the values without needing to mess with the source code, so those will use the `UPROPERTY` macro.
 This macro allows Unreal's reflection system to recognize and interact with these variables for a variety of purposes (serialization, networking, general integration) but again, the thing we specifically want here is the Editor integration.

 ```cpp